timmcginley/41936/Deliverables/PhysicalModel/Readme.md

 * Analysing the Project and Client briefs

 For delivery:
-* take pictures of your models and submit them to Learn under Assignments.
+* Take pictures of your models and submit them to Learn under Assignments.